brunosampaio08-zz/compiler_c-/README.md

 After compiling 'make clean' will clean all unnecessary files.
 - After make clean it's necessary to make again in order to run ./compiler.

+The first part of this compiler (lexical, syntax and semantic analysis) was built along with @ludmilalima.
+The second part, (intermediary, assembly and binary code generation) was built as a solo project.